Zorros/zorros-css-classes/README.md

 # Zorros::Css

-    some extra css classes what we miss in the css frameworks we use
+    some extra css classes that we miss in the css frameworks we use

 ## Installation